jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/bare_metal/controller_storage_install_kubernetes.rst

 	 system host-stor-list $HOST

 #.
-Add OSDs to controller-1:
+Add OSDs to controller-1.
+The following example adds OSDs to the `sdb` disk:

    ::